Mass murder in the Old Testament

 This action also serves as a way of bringing God's messengers to an evil nation that is directly descended from Canaan.
 God powerfully pursues two of Babylon's rulers until their hearts are changed (Daniel 4:29-37; Daniel 6:7-27).
 The conversion of Darius, ruler of Babylon, is especially important since he declares that his entire empire should worship the living God.
 This shows that despite the sinful trajectory of these nations, God's purposes are for the good of all people, not just a select few.

 Even the genealogy of Christ includes Rahab and Ruth, who were both foreigners (Matthew 1:1-16).
 Rahab was a Canaanite living in Jericho, a city the Israelites destroyed.
 She chose to trust God’s justice (Joshua 2).
 I cannot imagine what it would have been like for her, hiding in her house as the Israelites killed her people, knowing it was she who betrayed them.
 What faith she must have had in God's purposes!

-However, I am convinced that he does not have a vendetta against any particular people group, nor can we make sweeping assumptions about the correlation between earthly judgement and individual salvation.
-Earthly death is not the ultimate judgement; we don’t know what it takes for individual people to reach eternity, nor what God has in store as he orchestrates the story of humanity on a larger scale.
+I am convinced that he does not have a vendetta against any particular people group.
+I also know that we cannot make sweeping assumptions about the correlation between earthly judgement and individual salvation.
+Earthly death is not the ultimate judgement; we don’t know what God has in store when he orchestrates the story of humanity on a larger scale.

 Finally, for those of us who are outside of Jewish ancestry, our heritage can be traced back to these sinful, corrupt, pagan nations who hated God and continually rejected him.
 And yet, the Lord welcomes us back to him through Christ’s sacrifice.
 He has continued the blessing he gave to Noah’s sons by providing forgiveness to people from any tribe or nation who believe in him (Acts 10:34-35).